jahrik/homelab-ark/GHOST_README.md

 Browse to http://your_server_ip:8080/ or [http://localhost:8080/](http://localhost:8080/) if you're on the box running swarm.
 ![jenkins_login.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_login.png)

-* Set up a user, password and whatever else and enable security through `jenkins > Manage Jenkins > Configure Global Security > Enable Security`, [http://localhost:8080/configureSecurity/](http://localhost:8080/configureSecurity/)
+* Set up a user, password and whatever else and enable security through `Jenkins > Manage Jenkins > Configure Global Security > Enable Security`, [http://localhost:8080/configureSecurity/](http://localhost:8080/configureSecurity/)
 * tick `Allow users to sign up`
   * untick this after you have created an account to disable further accounts being created
 * tick `Logged-in users can do anything`